mxa256/mxa256.github.io/README.md

 ## About

 A minimalist single-page personal site built with plain HTML and CSS.
+No frameworks, no build process.

 ## Local Development